-Erin is a Senior Lecturer within the School of Medical and Health Sciences and is the Course Coordinator for the Graduate Certificate, Graduate Diploma and Master of Disaster and Emergency Response.
+Erin is a Senior Lecturer in Disaster and Emergency Response within the School of Medical Sciences and is the Course Coordinator for the Graduate Certificate, Graduate Diploma and Master of Disaster and Emergency Response.

 Please leave a comment about your rating so we can better understand how we might improve the page.